AndrewJustinW/Practice-Repo/README.md

 # Practice Repo

 Repo to hold practice/learning projects and other code. \
-Combined the projects into one React Project so that they can share the same URL.
+Combined the projects into one React Project so that they can share the same Github Repo (practice-repo) URL.

 ## Projects